-Spring is right around the corner for us in Kennesaw, Douglasville, and other surrounding areas, and the perfect time for core aeration.
+Spring is right around the corner for us in West Georgia and the perfect time for core aeration.
 Experts at UGA recommend core aeration this spring to help alleviate the compaction caused by last fall’s drought, so call us today for a free evaluation and quote!
 Discover the difference core aeration does for your lawn!
 Posted by Alternative Environments, Inc on Wednesday, February 1, 2017

 Why is Core Aeration Necessary?Compacted soil halts your lawn from growing a healthy root system which prevents your grass from being the greenest on the block.
 Raindrops, irrigation, walking, playing on and mowing your lawn all contribute to compacting your soil.
 This creates a hard layer of soil and a layer of thatch which leaves your sod’s roots little room to grow.
 Between thatch build-up and hardened soil, your grass will be weak and frail without the help of Core Aeration.
 Aeration of your lawn helps relieve soil compaction, which allows your grass to grow deeper roots and make better use of water and fertilizer.

 3 Main Benefits of Core Aeration

 - Oxidizes Soil – After our team aerates the ground, grass has better access to oxygen to improve root growth.

 - Dethatches Your Lawn – Left unmanaged, thatch impedes water, fertilizer and pesticide effectiveness.
 Core aeration combines soil with the thatch debris, so soil organisms are better able to break down the thatch and reduce its accumulation.

 - Root Growth – With the newly plugged holes, air, water, and nutrients will reach roots easily to stimulate growth and produce a stronger and heartier lawn.